Hmrinal/javaScript/README.md

 ### Specifications

 - JS is a lightweight, interpreted programming language.
-- Designed for creating network-centric applications.
+- Designed for creating `network-centric applications`.
 - Complementary to and integrated with Java.
 - Complemantary to and integrated with HTML.
-- Open and cross-platform.
+- Open and `cross-platform`.

 ### Why we use JS?